Bansal1585/laptop/readme.md

 # **Vector Dot Product Implementation**

 ## **Introduction**
-The _dot product_ is a fundamental operation in linear algebra that takes two vectors and returns a scalar value.
+> The _dot product_ is a fundamental operation in linear algebra that takes two vectors and returns a scalar value.
 This operation is widely used in fields such as:
+- Physics
+- Machine Learning
 - Computer graphics
-- Machine learning
-- Physics.

 ---